dqops/dqo/docs/dqo-concepts/data-quality-incidents/incidents.md

 # Data quality incidents

-## What is a data quality incident
+## What is a data quality incident?

 DQOps distinguishes **data quality issues** from **data quality incidents**.
 Because DQOps detects new data quality issues by monitoring the data sources in regular intervals, the same issues will be detected until the root cause is not fixed.